douglin/cloud_ddns/README.md

   [centos@ddns ~]$ crontab –e

 Once in the file, add  “* * * * * <path-to-script>”.
-For example:
-  * * * * * /home/centos/ddns.sh

-To monitor if the cron is working monitor /var/log/messages with:
-  “tail –f /var/log/messages”
+To monitor if the cron is working monitor /var/log/messages with “tail –f /var/log/messages”

-8. Test the DNS server
+9. Test the DNS server
 Use ping and dig or nslookup to test the name server.